pvfeldt/KaeDe/README.md

 ## 2 LLM Fine-Tuning

-Run train.sh to perform fine-tuning.
+Run `train.sh` to perform fine-tuning.

 ```
 cd main
 bash train.sh
 ```

-An example is demonstrated in the train.sh.
+An example is demonstrated in the `train.sh`.
 To specify other relevant hyperparameters, please vary the contents in the box with the following instructions.

 ```
 CUDA_VISIBLE_DEVICES=0 nohup python -u train_bash.py \